Chef Michael’s Home Delivery

 To cook, I prefer a non-stick pan, and that pan needs to be very hot.
 Avocado oil is best for high temperatures.

-Another tip- keep a small
+Another tip- keep a

 Wild American Red Snapper